-PEPS-C: a test of prosodic ability
+PEPS-C: a test of prosodic abilityPEPS-C: a test of prosodic ability

-Prosody can be disordered in various communication impairments such as autism, dysarthria (for example in individuals who have experienced a stroke) and hearing impairment.
-It is also often impaired in languages that are not native to the speaker.
+Prosody is frequently disordered in people with conditions such as autism, dysarthria (for example in individuals who have experienced a stroke), Parkinson’s, Down syndrome and Williams syndrome; in people with hearing impairment and cochlear implant; and in learners of English as a second language.
 PEPS-C has been used in several studies of the speech and understanding of children with high-functioning autism/Asperger's syndrome.
-SeeProsody and autism spectrum conditionsfor references to studies on this topic.
+See Prosody and autism spectrum conditions for references to studies on this topic.